 - Samsung’s Bixby is a newer VPA that behaves more like an app, allowing you to control your phone settings with keywords or use algorithms in the “Home” function to predict things for you based on your interests.

-Gartner, a global research, and advisory firm, predicts that by the end of 2018, the world’s largest 200 companies will use intelligent apps like VPAs, and use big data and analytics tools to refine their business processes and improve customer experience.
+Gartner, a global research, and advisory firm, predicts that by the end of 2018, the world’s largest 200 companies will use smart technology like Virtual Personal Assistants, and use big data and analytics tools to refine their business processes and improve customer experience.
 According to Gartner, companies can deploy VPAs to make everyday tasks, like prioritizing emails and scheduling appointments, easier—making employees more effective via personalized content and updates.

-For the luxury retailer, Liberty they use VPAs in their warehouse.
+For the luxury retailer, Liberty they use Virtual Personal Assistants in their warehouse.
 Staff is allowed headsets and microphones, as they work with a voice-controlled app from Voiteq interfaces to issue commands to a central server about which products should be picked.
 With their two-way base system, they can issue confirmation on goods that have been selected.